How to Improve Your Delivery Logistics With Route Optimization

 When done manually, finding the best routes is a tedious (and near impossible) process.
 If you have just a few vehicles with 10 stops each, there can literally be millions of different route possibilities.

-With route optimization software, you can calculate the best routes in a matter of seconds, maximizing the number of deliveries your drivers can make (and the amount of revenue your business can generate).
+With route planning software, you can calculate the best routes in a matter of seconds, maximizing the number of deliveries your drivers can make (and the amount of revenue your business can generate).

-Humans don't have the mental bandwidth to adequately factor in all the different variables that can affect a route, or the ability to accurately determine the most efficient route based on the information.
+Humans don't have the mental bandwidth to factor in all the different variables that can affect a route, or the ability to accurately determine the most efficient route based on data.

 What is the biggest challenge with last mile delivery?